jvanasco/pyramid_formencode_classic/README.md

         4. I've included two methods of presenting field errors.  they are funtinoally the same.
         5. I've used an ErrorMain to show that there are issues on the form - not just a specific field.

+## Example Renderings

+there is a trivial attempt at multiple form handling - a "form_stash" argument can be used, which will store different "FormStash" wrapped structures in the names provided.

+MAJOR CAVEATS
+    1. it doesn't support using a "render" on the form object -- it expects forms to be manually coded, and errors to be regexed out via htmlfill. live with it.
+    2. this REQUIRES one of the following two scenarios:

+Needless to say: this is really nice and clean in the first scenario, and messy in the latter.

+### Example Rendering A - `render_to_response`

+The form methods always render a response object via `pyramid.renderers.render_to_response`

+	class MyView(handler):

+		def test(self):
+			if 'submit' in self.request.POST:
+				return self._test_submit()
+			return self._test_print()

+		def _test_print(self):
+			return render_to_response("/test_form.mako", {}, self.request)

+		def _test_submit(self):
+			try:
+				(result,
+				 formStash
+				 ) = formhandling.form_validate(self.request,
+												schema=forms.FormLogin,
+												error_main="Error",
+												)
+				if not result:
+					raise formhandling.FormInvalid()
+				userAccount= query_for_useraccount(formStash.results['email'])
+				if not userAccount:
+					formStash.set_error(field='email',
+										message='Invalid Login',
+										raise_FormInvalid=True,
+										)
+				...
+			except formhandling.FormInvalid:
+				# you could set a field manually too
+				#formhandling.formerrors_set(field="email", message='missing this field')
+				return formhandling.form_reprint(self.request,
+												 self._login_print,
+												 )

+### Example Rendering B - `view_config`

+The form methods use a pyramid renderer

+	class MyView(handler):

+		@view_config(renderer='/test_form.mako')
+		def test(self):
+			if 'submit' in self.request.POST:
+				return self._test_submit()
+			return self._test_print()

+		def _test_print(self):
+			return {"project":"MyApp"}

+		def _test_submit(self):
+			try:
+				(result,
+				 formStash
+				 ) = formhandling.form_validate(self.request,
+												schema=forms.FormLogin,
+												error_main="Error",
+												)
+				if not result:
+					raise formhandling.FormInvalid()
+				...
+			except formhandling.FormInvalid:
+				# you could set a field manually too
+				#formhandling.formerrors_set(self.request, field="field", message='missing this field')
+				return formhandling.form_reprint(self.request
+												 None,
+												 render_view=self._test_print,
+												 render_view_template="/test_form.mako"
+												 )

+# FAQs

+### Can multiple forms be present on a page?

+Yes, but you should give them each a unique 'name' and handle them independently.

+reprints of error forms do not work correctly with them, so the forms may need unique values.

+if possible, use partial forms and not entire html documents.

+80% of this code is adapted from Pylons, 20% is outright copy/pasted.

 released under the BSD license, as it incorporates some Pylons code (which was BSD)